 High Flow Rates

 When we talk about the TSS concentrations, the flow rate of a body of water can be a major factor.
 Fast running water can have large-sized and more sediment.
 Heavy rains can pick up clay, sand, silt, and other particles like tire particles, leaves, and soil.
 Moreover, a change in the flow rate can affect total suspended solids.
-If the direction or the speed of the water current increase, the particulate substance from the bottom sediments may be suspended.
+If the direction or the speed of the current water increase, the particulate substance from the bottom sediments may be suspended.

 Soil erosion is due to the troubles on the surface of the land.
 It can be caused by illegal logging, forest fires, mining, and construction.
-The particles of an eroded soil can be carried via the stormwater into the surface water.
+The particles of eroded soil can be carried via the stormwater into the surface water.
 With this, it can increase the level of TDS and TSS in the water.

 When the storm comes, the debris and solid particles from the commercial or residential areas can be washed away into the streams.
 Due to a large amount of pavement in cities, there is an increase in infiltration and increase in velocity.
-The natural settling areas is removed.
+The natural settling areas are removed.
 Through the storm, the sediments are carried into rivers and creeks.

 Overflow of the Septic and Wastewater System

 The particles from the wastewater treatment plants can also contribute to the suspension of solids in the stream.
 The wastewater from residential areas contains human wastes, food residue, and other materials that we flush in the drains.
 Most of the solids are already eliminated from the water at the plant.
-However, not everything is eliminated in during the treatment.
+However, not everything is eliminated during the treatment.